 - Submit your company information in the Supplier Marketing Portal

 - Meet influencers at Outreach Events

-- *Small business step* - subscribe to Small Business Innovation Research (SBIR) Program directory
+- *U.S. Small Business step* Technology, Research & Development (R&D) Focused Firms Only - subscribe to Small Business Innovation Research (SBIR) Program directory

 Please reference the frequently asked questions link about Doing Business with Lockheed Martin.